rajkumarpatel2602/c_concepts/pthread/README.md

 -- Concurrency achieved -- overlapping or non-overlapping threads, same CPU.

 - *Joinable threads*
-When a thread is created it can be started in two modes. joinable or detachable. if a thread is crated using joinable mode, then on returning or pthread_exit() it will notify main thread or parent thread, which may or may not be waiting for the further process suing pthread_join() call.
+When a thread is created it can be started in two modes. joinable or detachable. if a thread is crated using joinable mode, then on returning or pthread_exit() it will notify main thread or parent thread, which may or may not be waiting for the further process using pthread_join() call.
 Resource will only get released if jonable thread joins the main thread.
 So, right way to program is use pthred join for waiting on joinable thread.
 -- Joinable can also be converted to detachable and vice-versa.
 -- By default threads are joinable threads.
 -- Joinee thread or parent thread may also collect return values from joinable.